-- 5. An individual receives a notice of the determination of entitlement when a determination has been made on their entitlement to PADP .
-The notification letter will include information about the re-determination process, including the individual's right to: - request a re-determination of this determination
+- 5. An individual receives a notice of the determination of entitlement when a determination has been made on their entitlement to Scottish Adult DLA1.
+The notification letter will include information about the re-determination process, including the individual's right to: - request a re-determination of this determination - appeal against the determination if Social Security Scotland fails to deal with the request for a re-determination within 56 calendar days

-- appeal against the determination if Social Security Scotland fails to deal with the request for a re-determination within 56 calendar days - apply for Short-term Assistance (STA) while their re-determination is considered.
+• apply for short-term assistance (STA) while their re-determination is considered.

-Please note, this information about STA will only be included if the determination has reduced or stopped ongoing entitlement to PADP with the effect that the amount the individual receives overall is lower.
-STA is not available if an individual requests a redetermination for a determination that has been made on a new application, but is available if the individual appeals.
-It is only available where ongoing entitlement is reduced or stopped.
+Please note, this information about STA will only be included if the determination has reduced or stopped a client's longstanding and ongoing entitlement to Scottish Adult DLA with the effect that the amount the individual receives overall is lower.
+STA is not available if an individual requests a redetermination for a determination that has been made on a transfer determination, but is available if the individual appeals.
+It is only available where longstanding and ongoing entitlement is reduced or stopped.